jonas-pietzsch/fabric-composer-engine-supplychain/README.md

 2. Install [pre-requisites for Hyperledger Composer](https://hyperledger.github.io/composer/installing/installing-prereqs)
 3. Install [Composer and its (dev) tools](https://hyperledger.github.io/composer/installing/development-tools)

+The source code is implemented in JavaScript ES6 so it can make use of nice language features such as `async` and `await`, spread/destruct operators and so on.

 Working with the repo:

-1. Install dependencies and dev-dependencies: `yarn install`
+1. Install dependencies and dev-dependencies: `npm install`
+2. Run ESlint: `npm run lint`
-2. Run unit tests: `yarn test`
+3. Run unit tests: `npm test`
-3. Compile this repository to a `.bna` file: `cd fabric-composer-engine-supplychain && composer archive create -t dir -n .`
+4. Compile this repository to a `.bna` file: `npm run createArchive`

 For more information on Fabric and Composer and how to deploy `.bna` files to Fabric Networks, please read their development and operations documentation.